jagotu/BACIL/thesis_text/thesis_text.md

 * instead of an unspecified version of the mono runtime, we used .NET 6.0.301 to get the reference performance
 * our system was different
 * we ignored "interpreter only mode" results - we tailored the interpreter for partial evaluation, so the slowdowns in interpreter mode are usually more than 200x; we don't see value in precisely benchmarking such a glaring difference

+hmm, one of the reasons for BCI vs AST intepreters was interpreter performance (well, compared to AST intepr., but Espresso's goal is to get closer to HostSpot interpreter).
+OTOH you indeed did not focus on interpreter perf., meaningful comparison would be to the .NET AST interpreter (not to dotnet reference impl.) and we do not have numbers for that?

 It wasn't obvious if CIL-level optimizations were enabled when compiling the tests in Hagmüller's work.
 For that reason, we measured both the debug (unoptimized) and release (optimized) compilation configurations.